 Method A, B and C. For all methods, Sierra College requires proof of income.
-Please be prepared to provide a copy of your 2021 IRS tax transcript or say yes to the use of the Data Retrieval Tool when completing your FAFSA or CADAA.
+Please be prepared to provide a copy of your 2022 IRS tax transcript if for some reason tax information did not transfer in on your FASFA/CADAA from The IRS.